Candesartan: Effects, Dosage & Why It's the Best Alternative for Ramipril Cough

 RamiprilCandesartan (approx. equivalent)Other sartans

-2.5 mg8 mgValsartan 80 mg / Losartan 50 mg
+2.5 mg8 mgValsartan 80 mg / losartan 50 mg

-5 mg16 mgValsartan 160 mg / Losartan 100 mg
+5 mg16 mgValsartan 160 mg / losartan 100 mg

-10 mg32 mgValsartan 320 mg / Losartan 100 mg + HCTZ
+10 mg32 mgValsartan 320 mg / losartan 100 mg + HCT

-Table scrollable to the right
+Table scrolls to the right

-5. Side Effects: Fewer Than with ACE Inhibitors
+5. Side effects: fewer than with ACE inhibitors

 Side effectFrequencyNote

-DizzinessCommonEspecially at start of therapy.
-Rise slowly!
+DizzinessCommonEspecially at the start of therapy.
+Stand up slowly!

 HeadachesCommonImprove after 1–2 weeks